opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

 --------------------------------
 .. c:type:: OpponentColorDescriptorExtractor

-Adapts a descriptor extractor to compute descripors in Opponent Color Space (refer to van de Sande et al., CGIV 2008 "Color Descriptors for Object Category Recognition").
+Class adapting a descriptor extractor to compute descripors in the Opponent Color Space (refer to Van de Sande et al., CGIV 2008 *Color Descriptors for Object Category Recognition*).
-Input RGB image is transformed in Opponent Color Space.
-Then unadapted descriptor extractor (set in constructor) computes descriptors on each of the three channel and concatenate them into a single color descriptor. ::
+Input RGB image is transformed in the Opponent Color Space.
+Then, an unadapted descriptor extractor (set in the constructor) computes descriptors on each of three channels and concatenates them into a single color descriptor. ::

     class OpponentColorDescriptorExtractor : public DescriptorExtractor